andreadacy/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python 3.6.1 Visual Studio Code, 1.38.1
+- Software: Python 3.6.1 Visual Studio Code, 1.38.1

 ##Summary
 The analysis of the election show that:
--There were "X" votes cast in the election.
+- There were "X" votes cast in the election.
--The candidates were:
+- The candidates were:
-  -Candidate 1
+  - Candidate 1
-  -Candidate 2
+  - Candidate 2
-  -Candidate 3
+  - Candidate 3
--The candidate results were:
+- The candidate results were:
-  -Candidate 1 received "x%" of the vote and "y" number of votes.
+  - Candidate 1 received "x%" of the vote and "y" number of votes.
-  -Candidate 2 received "x%" of the vote and "y" number of votes.
+  - Candidate 2 received "x%" of the vote and "y" number of votes.
-  -Candidate 3 received "x%" of the vote and "y" number of votes.
+  - Candidate 3 received "x%" of the vote and "y" number of votes.
--The winner of the election was:
+- The winner of the election was:
-  -Candidate (1,2,or 3), who received "x%" of the vote and "y" number of votes.
+  - Candidate (1,2,or 3), who received "x%" of the vote and "y" number of votes.

   ## Challenge Overview